 Small talk isn’t my jam, so let’s dive right in…

 I'm not a theologian.
 I'm not a pastor.
 Most days I don’t even feel like a writer.
-I could give you the list of my likes (Thai food) and dislikes (mosquitoes), what I’ve done, and where I’ve been (13 moves in 15 years. not kidding.).
-But that’s not what I want you to know.
+I could give you the list of my likes (Thai food) and dislikes (mosquitoes), what I’ve done, and where I’ve been (13 moves in 15 years.
+Not kidding.).
+But that’s not what I want you to know first.

 It’s not that I’m hiding anything.
 Ask a question, and I’ll answer it.
 Promise.
 But at the end of the day, this story isn’t about me.

 This blog is just a piece of God’s greater’s manifesto—the story He writes in each of us.